 - File documents with the Department of Motor Vehicles (DMV) — The California DMV requires everyone in a motor vehicle accident to file an SR-1 form.
 To establish that a driver was uninsured or underinsured, the DMV requires you to file an SR-19 form.

 In addition to property damage and medical bills, your insurance company may be obligated to fully reimburse you for lost wages and pain and emotional suffering as a result of an auto accident with an uninsured driver.

 California car insurance policies compensate injured drivers, bicyclists and pedestrians

 Every automobile insurance policy in the state of California must include coverage for uninsured and underinsured motorist claims unless you waived that coverage in writing.
 This insurance coverage protects you when you are injured by a hit and run driver or an uninsured or underinsured motorist while driving a car, riding a bicycle or walking.
 Your insurance policy may also cover injured passengers.
 Just because a driver has no insurance or inadequate coverage doesn’t mean you must pay out of pocket for your expenses.

-Call Bryman & Apelian in Calabasas, CA today for a free consultation
+Call Bryman & Apelian in Agoura Hills, CA today for a free consultation

 The Law Office of Bryman & Apelian A Professional Corporation offers all clients a free first meeting.
 We help determine whether you have a viable legal claim for damages at this initial consultation.
 We don’t take any money from you unless you win!
 Whether you live in Santa Barbara, San Diego or the San Fernando Valley, we serve clients all over the state of California.
 Contact us online or call 818.225.5151 today to get answers to your legal questions.